pwaring/cv/cv.md

 Summary
 -------

 Freelance PHP developer and Linux system administrator based in Manchester, UK, with broad range of qualifications up to and including postgraduate level.
-Experience in public, private, and voluntary sectors, including service on several boards.
+Experience in public, private and voluntary sectors, including service on several boards.

 Technical Skills
 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
-Familiar with C, Python and Perl.
-*   **Web Development:** Proficient with HTML.
-Familiar with CSS, JavaScript and jQuery.
+*   **Web Development:** Proficient with HTML and JavaScript.
+Familiar with CSS and jQuery.
-*   **Frameworks:** Familiar with Laravel.
+*   **Frameworks and Libraries:** Familiar with Laravel, Bootstrap and Bulma.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
 *   **Server Software:** Proficient with Apache, Nginx and MySQL/MariaDB/Percona.
 *   **Version Control:** Proficient with Git.
 Familiar with Subversion.